rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 analyses (Austin, Bloom, et al., 2017).
-The Taverna workflow tool has been widely used in the MyExperiment[^35] project, which provides a framework for capturing and posting research methods and incorporates simple ontologies such as FOAF.
+The Taverna workflow tool has been widely used in the MyExperiment[^35] project, which provides a framework for capturing and posting research methods and incorporates ontologies such as FOAF.

 Allen (2015, 2018) has proposed direct representation of entire research reports.
 This approach uses a programming language that blends upper ontologies with object-oriented programming to do semantic modeling.
+Beyond modeling events, it is also possible to use structured argumentation and assertions in scientific research reports.
 Potentially, social mechanisms (e.g., Hedstrom & Ylikoski, 2010) and
 community models could be implemented.
-In addition to modeling events, it is also possible to use structured argumentation and assertions made in scientific research reports.
 Further, highly-structured evidence and claims might be applied to the evaluation of evidence-based social policy.

 CYBERINFRASTRUCTURE
 ===================